The Russian Army of the Tsar in World War One from August 1, 1914 to December 15, 1917.

 For Russia, whose population numbered 167,000,000, manpower seemed the least of her problems.
 Bad roads, scant railways, low industrial capacity, poor standards of education and literacy, and a grudging treasury limited the size and effectiveness of her army.
-Later it would appear that so much of the Russian economy depended on sheer manual labour, that it would suffer disproportionately from withdrawal of manpower.
+Later it would appear that so much of the Russian economy depended on sheer manual labor, that it would suffer disproportionately from withdrawal of manpower.
 For the moment, the great distances and bad communications slowed mobilization.
 Officer and non-commissioned officer cadres were weak in numbers and education, weapons, and equipment were in short supply, ammunition reserves set low, manufacture severely restricted.

 Russia had fought Japan in Manchuria in 1904-05 and been badly worsted.
-Since than efforts had been made with the aid of large loans from France to modernize the army, but the combination of vast numbers and restricted resources had prevented it reaching the standard of Western armies of the day.
+Since then efforts had been made with the aid of large loans from France to modernize the army, but the combination of vast numbers and restricted resources had prevented it reaching the standard of Western armies of the day.
 In such choice as there was between quantity and quality, Russia had chosen quantity, instinctively believing that sheer numbers would bring victory.
 While a Russian division had sixteen battalions against a German division’s twelve, its fighting power was only about half that of the German.

 The peace strength of the Russian army was 1,4230,000 men.
 On mobilization, three million men were called up at once, with 3,500,000 men more to follow before the end of November 1914.
 There were thirty-seven corps, mostly of two divisions, and in all seventy first-line divisions, nineteen independent brigades, thirty-five reserve divisions, twenty-four cavalry and Cossack divisions with twelve reserve.